richjohnson-wwt/cuda-nlp/README.md

 ## Overview
 This is a learning project that uses softmax, self-attention and matrix multiplication to train a little model to predict the next word in a sentence.
-It also explores a strategy for unit testing the code, using Conan package manager, and cross compiling for CPU-only or GPU.
+It also explores a strategy for unit testing the code, using Conan package manager.

 #### Intial Setup - Do every time a new VM is started